chopshop-166/SoftwareTraining/Training Plan/BeginningTraining.md

     - Fill in behavior in custom robot map
     - Get value from robot map in Drive Subsystem

+## Seventh Week:
+## Eighth Week:
+## Ninth Week:
+## Tenth Week:

 ## Filler Material
-For when the going gets tough and there isn't enough material to fill the time
+For when the going gets tough and there isn't enough material to fill the tim
  - [ ] Cover GIT
   - If there's extra time, now is a good opportunity to cover GIT
   - [Software Roll Call](https://github.com/chopshop-166/SoftwareRollCall)